University of Wisconsin-Madison | HSLC | May 21-22, 2020

-The Symposium will include local and visiting faculty speakers, along with a poster session, and will occur over Thursday, May 21, and the morning of Friday, May 22.
+The Symposium will include local and visiting faculty speakers and will occur over Thursday, May 27, and the morning of Friday, May 28.
 Please register here if you plan on attending and presenting.

 See below for a speaker list and symposium schedule.
 We look forward to seeing you in May!